Jorge Martinez-VazquezProfessor Emeritus

 Lcdo in Political Science, University of Madrid

 Martinez-Vazquez’s main interests are in public sector economics.
-He has published over 20 books and numerous articles in academic journals, such as Econometrica, Journal of Political Economy, Journal of Public Economics, Southern Economic Journal and the Review of Economics and Statistics.
+He has published over 20 books and numerous articles in academic journals, such as Econometrica, Journal of Political Economy, Journal of Public Economics, and the Review of Economics and Statistics.

 Martinez-Vazquez has been recognized for his work in public sector economics through the Russian Federation National Prize in Economics for 2007-2009 (with Yuriy Gorodnichenko and Klara Sabirianova Peter) and the 2010 Public Policy Award of the German Development Cooperation from the International Institute of Public Finance.
-In 1997 he was inducted into the Russian Academy of Natural Sciences and in 2006 he was made an Honorary Professor of China Public Finance and Public Policy Academy, Central University of Finance and Economics, Beijing.
-Most recently, he was awarded an honorary doctorate from the University of Vigo on January 31, 2011 in recognition of his extensive body of work and research excellence in fiscal decentralization, taxation and tax management.
+In 1997 he was inducted into the Russian Academy of Natural Sciences and in 2006 he was made an Honorary Professor of China Public Finance and Public Policy Academy, Central University of Finance and Economics, Beijing, and Doctor Honoris Causa, University of Vigo, Spain, 2011.
+He was the Raja Chelliah Memorial Lecturer, National Institute of Public Finance and Policy, New Delhi, India, 2012, received the Best Paper Award American Political Science Association Federalism Section Deil Wright, 2012, Distinguished Academic Visitor, Lee Kuan Yew School of Public Policy, National University of Singapore, October 2018, and Georgia State University Sheth Distinguished Faculty Award for International Achievement, 2020.